cert-orangecyberdefense/datalake-hunter/README.md

 ## Create command

 Allow users to create bloom filters for Datalake Hunter.
+Using bloom filters, users can search values in Datalake without an internet connection.

 Two types of input are available to create bloom filters: